galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    **Total RPK** | 15 | 20.25 | 45.1
 >    **Scaling factor** | 1.5 | 2.03 | 4.51
 >
->    *Because of the small values in the example, we are scoring using a factor of 10.*
+>    *As above, because of the small values in the example, we are scoring using a factor of 10.*
 >
 > 3. Divide the RPK values by the "per million" scaling factor
 >